Neil McCluskey

-Neil Gerard McCluskey (December 15, 1920 - May 27, 2008), a former Jesuit Catholic priest known as Reverend Neil Gerard McCluskey, S.J. from 1938 to 1975, was a prominent voice for Catholic Education in the United States in the time of Vatican II.
+Neil Gerard McCluskey (December 15, 1920–May 27, 2008), a former Jesuit Catholic priest known as Reverend Neil Gerard McCluskey, S.J. from his ordination in the 1940s to 1975, was a prominent voice for Catholic Education in the United States in the time of Vatican II.
 McCluskey wrote the famous Land O'Lakes Statement, as a member of the committee headed by Fr.
 Theodore Hesburgh.
 McCluskey was also the last surviving nephew of Blessed Solanus Casey.

 Early life

 McCluskey was born and raised in Seattle, Washington and attended O'Dea High School.
 McCluskey's mother, Mary Genevieve Casey McCluskey was the younger sister of Blessed Solanus Casey.
-A Gonzaga alumnus, Neil McCluskey earned a bachelor's degree in English and Philosophy and a master's degree in Philosophy from the University in 1944 and 1945, respectively, and was ordained a priest of the Society of Jesus in 1938.
+McCluskey entered the Society of Jesus in 1938.
+He earned a bachelor's degree in English and Philosophy and a master's degree in Philosophy from Gonzaga University in 1944 and 1945, respectively.